kolitiri/contextlogger/README.md

 {'time': '2020-12-11 15:52:11,487', 'level': 'INFO', 'name': 'my_app', 'msg': 'Hello from task2', 'static': '2', 'request_id': '7117cdb4-a0dd-4e12-89a5-756a03d7f8b1'}
 ```

+# Version Updates  <a name="versionupdates"></a>
+**1.0.0**: Introduces breaking changes.
+CLogger.clogvars has been converted from a List to a custom UserDict to maintain consistency between get/set functionality.

 # Contributions  <a name="contributions"></a>
 If you want to contribute to the package, please have a look at the CONTRIBUTING.md file for some basic instructions.